 Every vintage store always has an abundance of good quality checked shirts and full-length denim dungarees.
 In fact, most vintage fiends already have these fashion staples firmly rested in their wardrobes.
 This outfit is simple, effective and original.
-All you need now is to get hold of an axe (preferably not a real one), a stick-on moustache (unless you’re already sporting some impressive facial hair) and a lot of fake blood.
+All you need now is to get hold of an axe (preferably not a real one), a stick-on mustache (unless you’re already sporting some impressive facial hair) – or, better yet, a full-grown beard, and of course a lot of fake blood.

 3. ‘Mutant Popeye’

 For this sailor outfit, you’ll need to get your scissors and thread out.
 Sew gold buttons down a black collar shirt, then make a belt using strong yellow material and an old buckle.
 If you don’t already have a pair of blue cotton trousers, you’ll easily find a pair in a vintage store or flea market.
 Scour markets for a sailor hat and vintage pipe.
 For the finishing touches, draw an anchor on your forearm with a black marker pen, use face paint to transform into a mutant, and don’t forget your prop – a tin of spinach!
 Alternatively, buy a Popeye costume online, and style it with some vintage accessories.